sap-tutorials/sap-build-process-automation/tutorials/spa-technical-events-release-deploy-process/spa-technical-events-release-deploy-process.md

 You will trigger the automation using the project launcher.

 >The project launcher allows you to launch your automation in attended mode in two different ways:

-- You can launch your automations manually in attended mode from the agent using the Launch manually from the agent section.
+> - You can launch your automations manually in attended mode from the agent using the Launch manually from the agent section.
 - You can configure events to trigger and launch your automations automatically using the Launch automatically by events section.

 In this tutorial, you will manually launch your automation from the agent by adding it in the Launch manually from the agent section of the project launcher.

-1. In the **Application Development** page, choose **Create** and **Project Launcher**.
+1. In **Build Process Automation** overview page, choose **Create** and **Project Launcher**.

     <!-- border -->![Project Launcher](84-project-launcher.png)